Pallas's cat: Distribution and habitat

 On the Tibetan plateau, two Pallas's cats were observed in undulating alpine meadow amidst plateau pika (Ochotona curzoniae) colonies at 4087 m in western China's Qumarlêb County in 2001.
 One of them swam across an irrigation channel.
 In Gêrzê County, an individual was sighted in desert steppe habitat at an elevation of 5050 m in 2005.
 In 2011, Pallas's cat was photographed in an alpine meadow in the core area of Sanjiangyuan National Nature Reserve.
 In Ruoergai, it was observed at several places in habitat that was frequented by pastoralists and their livestock herds.

 Pallas's cat occurs in alpine pastures of the upper Marshyangdi river valley in the central Himalayas.

-The presence of Pallas's cat in the Indian Himalayas was first reported in Ladakh's upper Indus Valley in 1991.
+The presence of Pallas's cat in the Indian Himalayan Region was first reported in Ladakh's upper Indus Basin in 1991.
+In 2007, an individual was observed on a rocky slope at an elevation of 5073 m in the vicinity of Tso Lhamo Lake.
 In Changthang Wildlife Sanctuary, Pallas's cats were sighted close by riverbanks at elevations of 4202 and 4160 m in 2013 and 2015.
-In Gangotri National Park, a Pallas's cat was photographed in rocky alpine scrub at 4800 m in 2019.
-In Sikkim, an individual was observed on a rocky slope at an elevation of 5073 m in the vicinity of Tso Lhamo Lake in 2007.
+It is also present in Karakoram Wildlife Sanctuary as indicated by genetic analysis of a scat sample found at 4424 m.
+In Uttarakhand's Gangotri National Park, a Pallas's cat was photographed in rocky alpine scrub at 4800 m in the Nelang valley in 2019.
+In the upper Kinnaur district of Himachal Pradesh, it was recorded amongst boulders at 3900–4100 m in 2024.
 In Arunachal Pradesh, a Pallas's cat was recorded in September 2024 in the rugged high-elevation rangelands of Tawang and West Kameng districts.

-In December 2012, Pallas's cat was recorded for the first time in the Nepal Himalayas.
-It was photographed in the upper Marshyangdi river valley in alpine pastures at elevations of 4200 m and 4650 m in Annapurna Conservation Area.
+In December 2012, Pallas's cat was photographed for the first time in the Nepal Himalayas, namely in the upper Marshyangdi river valley in alpine pastures at elevations of 4200 m and 4650 m in Annapurna Conservation Area.
 In Shey-Phoksundo National Park, Pallas's cat scat was detected at 5593 m in 2016, the globally highest record to date.
+In 2019, scat samples of two individuals were found in Sagarmatha National Park, providing the first genetic evidence of the cat's presence in the eastern Himalayas.

+In 2021, it was photographed at 4771 and 5127 m in upper Humla.

-In January 2012, it was recorded for the first time in Bhutan, namely in rolling hills dominated by glacial outwash and alpine steppe vegetation in Wangchuck Centennial National Park.
+In Bhutan, Pallas's cat was recorded for the first time in January 2012, namely in rolling hills dominated by glacial outwash and alpine steppe vegetation in Wangchuck Centennial National Park.
 In autumn 2012, it was also photographed at an elevation of 4122 m in Jigme Dorji National Park.
-In 2019, scat samples of two individuals were found in Sagarmatha National Park, providing the first genetic evidence of the cat's presence in the eastern Himalayas.